0xgbreil/Forensic-Arsenal/README.md

-# Forensic-Arsenal
+# Forensic Arsenal

-Forensic Arsenal is a simple and organized collection of digital forensics tools for data acquisition and analysis.
-It provides trusted download links and basic usage instructions — all in one place.
+Forensic Arsenal is a well-organized and growing collection of trusted digital forensics tools.
+It focuses on data acquisition and analysis, providing verified download links and concise descriptions — all in one place.

 ## Categories